CHN-beta/ovito/doc/manual/development/build_macosx.rst

 After setting up MacPorts, run::

-  sudo port install netcdf pzlib libssh boost cmake docbook-xml doxygen libxslt yasm
+  sudo port install netcdf pzlib libssh boost cmake yasm

 from the terminal to install the required dependencies of OVITO.